 APD asking for help in finding missing teen

-Jamya is described as a 15-year-old Black female, about 5′2″ tall and weighs about 110 lbs.
-She was last seen on July 2 in the 3rd Street and John Thomas Street area in Alexandria.
+Elijah is described as a 17-year-old Black male, about 6 feet tall and weighs about 180 lbs.
+He was last seen in the area of Rapides Avenue in Alexandria.

 Click here to report a typo.
 Please provide the title of the article in your email.